Cameron machine: Baton of machine boss handed from father to son

-In 1877, Cameron became a U.S. senator from Pennsylvania following the resignation of his father.
+In 1877, J. Donald Cameron became a U.S. senator from Pennsylvania following the resignation of his father.
 Despite obtaining such an important post in addition to assuming leadership of the elder Cameron's political machine (which resulted in effectively being the Pennsylvania Republican Party "boss"), his political skills were lacking, in addition to charisma.
 While a consistent party loyalist, Cameron seldom spoke on the Senate floor or introduced legislation.

 Although generally quiet, Cameron was outspoken in his support for protective tariffs, a position held by most Republicans.

 During the 1880 presidential election, Cameron served as the chairman of the Republican National Committee.
 Aligned with congressional conservative Stalwarts led by Roscoe Conkling, he supported nominating former president Grant to run for an unprecedented, non-consecutive third term.

 In 1882, factionalism divided the Pennsylvania GOP and handed a victory to Democrats when roughly 40,000 Liberal Republicans, pejoratively deemed "Half-Breeds" by the Republican machine, bolted from the party in the gubernatorial election that year to vote for an "Independent Republican" candidate.
 Several years later in the mid-1880s, Cameron was replaced as machine leader by Matthew S. Quay, who proved to surpass the former in influence and capabilities.

 The Federal Elections Bill of 1890 introduced by conservative Republican Massachusetts congressman Henry Cabot Lodge, Sr., narrowly passed the House by a party-line vote and faced a blockade in the Senate.
 Western liberal Republicans who advocated bimetallism, later known for forming the Silver Republican Party, opposed the bill under the belief that the stance would draw support from Southern Democrats into their pro-free silver cause, while some Northern pro-business Republicans such as Cameron and Quay emphasized protective tariffs.
 Although the Pennsylvania senatorial duo did not oppose the legislation, they prioritized the tariff issue and did comparably little to help pass the Lodge bill, which ultimately died as a result of the blockade.

 In the 1896–97 elections, Cameron declined to run for another term due to the increasing intraparty power of Quay.